aallai/car-detection/README.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+I had trouble detecting the white car in some frames without blowing up the number of false positives.
+There seemed to be a real tradeoff between precision and recall with the linear SVM.

 The pipeline has a few brief false positive windows.
 Using a better classifier might help there.